bwaobikeze/vision_Link_Task/README.md

 5. **Access the Application**

    Once the application is running and the model is pulled, you can access it through your web browser at http://localhost:3000.

+## Assumptions
+ - I assumed that a PostgreSQL database already contains the table of points
+ - I assumed that the database would be ran locally